Aeronbroker/Aeron/doc/installadminguide.md

 ```

 Alternatively, the project can be downloaded as a [zip file](https://github.com/Aeronbroker/Aeron/archive/master.zip).
-Please follow the compilation instructions in the [README](https://github.com/Aeronbroker/Aeron/blob/master/README.md).
+Please follow the compilation instructions in the [README](https://github.com/Aeronbroker/Aeron#building-iot-broker-source-code).

-After having compiled the sources, the resulting jar files can either be run by the pre-configured OSGi platform included by the IoT Broker project (see [README](https://github.com/Aeronbroker/Aeron/blob/master/README.md)), or by setting up a custom OSGi environment and deploying the compiled IoT Broker bundles and their dependencies there.
+After having compiled the sources, the resulting jar files can either be run by the pre-configured OSGi platform included by the IoT Broker project (see [README](https://github.com/Aeronbroker/Aeron#quick-start-using-the-runtime-environment-included-by-this-repository)), or by setting up a custom OSGi environment and deploying the compiled IoT Broker bundles and their dependencies there.

 IoT Broker System Configuration
 ==

-The basic configuration of the IoT Broker is done via configuration of the OSGi runtime environment.
-In the pre-configured Equinox environment included by this release (*IoTBroker-runner* folder), this is done by the file */configuration/config.ini*.
-The most important parameters to specify here are
+The configuration of the IoT Broker is done via configuration scripts which available in the (*IoTBroker-runner* folder), see [README](https://github.com/Aeronbroker/Aeron#configure-the-iot-broker-with-setup-scripts).

+The provided scripts are setting parameters in several files:

+- *IoTBroker-runner/configuration/config.ini*: OSGI environment configuration file.
+Amongst the other parameters:

-* The port the IoT Broker NGSI interface listens to.
-The default is port 80.
+	- The port the IoT Broker NGSI interface listens to.
+The default is port 8060.
-* The location of the *fiwareRelease* folder where further configuration information is found.
+	- The location of the *fiwareRelease* folder where further configuration information is found.
 As this needs to be an absolute path, setting this parameter is for most installations necessary in order to get the IoT Broker running.

-Further configuration is done by files in the *fiwareRelease* folder.
-The most important configuration file is found in

-* fiwareRelease/iotbrokerconfig/iotBroker/config/config.xml*.
-Here the user can set
+- *fiwareRelease/iotbrokerconfig/iotBroker/config/config.xml*: properties regarding the IoT Broker core behaviour.
+Amongst the other parameters:

-* **ngsi9Uri** and **pathPreFix_ngsi9:** The URL of the Iot Discovery GE instance the IoT Broker communicates with in order to retrieve the Context Registrations it needs.
+	-  **ngsi9Uri** and **pathPreFix_ngsi9:** The URL of the Iot Discovery GE instance the IoT Broker communicates with in order to retrieve the Context Registrations it needs.
-* **pathPreFix_ngsi10:** The root of the FIWARE NGSI resource tree the IoT Broker exposes.
+ 	- **pathPreFix_ngsi10:** The root of the FIWARE NGSI resource tree the IoT Broker exposes.
-* **pub_sub_addr:** The address of an NGSI component where updates are forwarded to (e.g. a FIWARE Context Broker GE instance).
+ 	- **pub_sub_addr:** The address of an NGSI component where updates are forwarded to (e.g. a FIWARE Context Broker GE instance).
-* **X-Auth-Token:** The security token for connecting to components secured by the FIWARE access control mechanisms.
+	- **X-Auth-Token:** The security token for connecting to components secured by the FIWARE access control mechanisms.

+- *fiwareRelease/bundleConfigurations/services/org.ops4j.pax.logging.properties*: logging
+properties

+- *fiwareRelease/iotbrokerconfig/bigDataRepository/couchdb.xml*: properties regarding the
+BigDataRepository optional feature

+- *fiwareRelease/iotbrokerconfig/embeddedAgent/couchdb.xml*: properties regarding the Embedded Historical Agent optional feature.

+- *fiwareRelease//iotbrokerconfig/knowledgeBase/knowledgeBase.properties*: properties regarding the Semantic Grounding optiona feature

 Please note that the Iot Broker needs to be restarted before any changes will take effect.